Viral Hepatitis

 Hepatitis A

-Hepatitis A is acquired from contaminated food or water.
-In healthy individuals, it causes an acute illness with fever, loss of appetite and jaundice lasting two to three weeks.
-Complete recovery is the rule, followed by life-long immunity to the virus.
-In people with pre-existing advanced liver disease, acute hepatitis A tends to be severe and can be fatal.
+Hepatitis A is spread through contaminated food or water.
+In most people, it causes an acute illness with fever, loss of appetite and jaundice lasting two to three weeks.

 Hepatitis B